-Getting Your Workforce Back to Work During COVID-19July 2, 2020
+Getting Your Workforce Back to Work During and Post COVID-19July 2, 2020

 What might be a surprise, however, is that many of these businesses are struggling to bring their employees back to work.
 AFIMAC has recently been tasked with investigating sickness claims, which are allegedly preventing employees from returning to work.